What is a DEM, CPM, LM, and CNM?

 Unfortunately, Medicaid does not cover Registered Midwives in Colorado.

 For private insurance companies, you will need to contact your insurance company directly to find out what your policy covers.
-You can call the insurance company yourself or pay Larsen Billing to verify your benefits.
+You can call the insurance company yourself to verify your benefits.
+I have a template that you can use.

 The two options of working with insurance are to apply for a gap exception or adequate network exception in order to receive benefits.
 The other option is to request that insurance pay out-of-network benefits.